 Because you don’t want to spend all day posing.
-There’s champagne to drink, bangers n’ mash canapes to eat, sack races to win…
+There’s champagne to drink, doughnuts to devour, sack races to win…

 So, how are you going to get the max out of your venue in your photos?

-1/ Mix up your formal photo locations.
-Remember that I’ll show off your venue in your natural photos as well as your formal ones.
-That means we can cover more ground by doing your group photos and portraits in places that won’t make an appearance elsewhere in the day, like during your ceremony, drinks reception or dinner.
+Remember I’ll show off your venue in your natural photos as well as your formal ones.
+That means we can cover more ground by doing your group photos and portraits in places that won’t make an appearance elsewhere in the day, like during your ceremony, drinks reception, or dinner.

-4/ Give your photographer a break.
-While you’re enjoying dinner, I’ll take time out to go for a walk, explore your venue and photograph things that catch my eye along the way.
-It’s super special to have sprawling country house gardens to yourself, with no-one else around to disturb the peace – or get in my photos.
+While you enjoy dinner, I’ll take time out to go for a walk, explore your venue, and photograph things that catch my eye along the way.
+It’s super special to have sprawling country house gardens to yourself, with no-one else around to disturb the peace – or get in your photos.

-5/ Plan your portraits like a pro.
 You have two options.
-1) Channel Anneka Rice, race from place to place and see how many locations you can unlock in under 30 minutes.
+1) Channel Anneka Rice, race from place to place, and see how many locations you can unlock in under 30 minutes.
 Or 2) Plan two or three short sessions through the course of the day, each in a different location.

-6/ Throw out the rule book.
 Who says you shouldn’t see each other before the ceremony?
 Or that portraits have to be done on the wedding day?
-If tradition isn’t important to you, open up even more possibilities with a parting portrait at night, a first look or a day-after photoshoot.
+If tradition isn’t important to you, open up even more possibilities with a parting portrait at night, a first look, or a day-after photoshoot.

 But of course, whatever you do, be practical.
 Your guests won’t thank you for a half-mile hike in their best shoes for the group pics nor will your caterers appreciate the chaos of serving dinner at the furthest point from the kitchen!